Quaternionic Grassmannians and Borel classes in algebraic geometry: Symplectic orientations

 \subthm There are inverse bijections

 given by the formulas $\Th^{E,\phi}_{Z}(b) = \pi^{A}b \cup \Th(E,\phi)$ and $\Th(E,\phi) = \Th^{E,\phi}_{X}(1_{X})$. \end{theorem}

 \begin{proof} (a) This is Theorem \ref{T:unique}.

-(b) The right-to-left map is well-defined because the Pontryagin classes associated to a symplectic Thom structure satisfy the functoriality axioms (1)(2) by simple arguments, axiom (3) concerning $\HP^{1}$ by Theorem \ref{th.HPn.triv}, the triviality axiom (4) by Proposition \ref{P:p=0}, the Cartan sum formula (5) by Theorem \ref{T:Cartan}, and the dimension axiom (6) holds by definition.
-The right-to-left-to-right roundtrip assigns to a given Pontryagin structure the Pontryagin structure associated to the associated Thom structure.
+(b) The right-to-left map is well-defined because the Borel classes associated to a symplectic Thom structure satisfy the functoriality axioms (1)(2) by simple arguments, axiom (3) concerning $\HP^{1}$ by Theorem \ref{th.HPn.triv}, the triviality axiom (4) by Proposition \ref{P:p=0}, the Cartan sum formula (5) by Theorem \ref{T:Cartan}, and the dimension axiom (6) holds by definition.
+The right-to-left-to-right roundtrip assigns to a given Borel structure the Borel structure associated to the associated Thom structure.
 This is the identity map because of Theorem \ref{T:exist}.
 The left-to-right map is injective because of the splitting principle (Theorem \ref{T:splitting}) and the Cartan sum formula (cf.\ \cite[Theorem 3.27]{Panin:2003rz}).

 (c) The right-to-left map is well-defined by Theorem \ref{T:exist.2}, and the right-to-left-to-right roundtrip is the identity by the last phrase in that theorem.
 The left-to-right map is injective because of the splitting principle and the multiplicativity formula (5) for the symplectic Thom classes (cf.\ \cite[Lemma 3.34]{Panin:2003rz}).